veropetit/BeStarsMiMeS/02-LSDMaskCalculation.md

 The wavelength ranges are recoded in the GoogleSpreadsheet [02-ContaminatedregionsWL](https://docs.google.com/spreadsheets/d/19lS0Xg-2ZUs0ps8jZ-JM3pR1YIuC_lWvRMpFAM5VUYI/edit#gid=0)

-Additionally, we exclude regions 1000 km/s aroung the Balmer series, as well as regions aroung the Balmer gap for which the normalization is difficult (especialy when using the synthetic spectra -- the continnum is drepressed).
+Additionally, we exclude regions 800+2*vsini km/s around the Balmer series, as well as regions aroung the Balmer gap for which the normalization is difficult (especialy when using the synthetic spectra -- the continnum is drepressed).
 We also check the vsini width that will be used when making the LSD profiles, if there would be overlap with the Balmer series we extended the exclusion regions accordingly.

 The notebook [02-ContaminatedRegionsVisualization](https://github.com/veropetit/BeStarsMiMeS/blob/master/02-Mask-calculations/02-ContaminatedRegionsVisualization.ipynb) provides a visualization of the removed regions.
 To change the star to be displayed, just change the name and obervation number.